Binary branching processes with Moran type interactions: Applications

 \end{cor}

 Our aim is now to study the long-time behaviour of the (normalised) empirical distribution of the health parameter across the population.
-We assume that there exist constants $C_1>0,C_2>0,\eta_0>0,n_0\geq 0$ such that, for all $x\in\mathbb Z_+^d$ satisfying $|x|\geq n_0$,
+As mentioned in Remark~\ref{rem:uniformconv}, adaptation of classical arguments from~\cite{del2000branching,DelMoralMiclo2002,DelMoralMiclo2003,DelMoral2004} shows that bounded killing rate and a strong mixing conditions on the semi-group $Q$ are sufficient to obtain uniform in time estimates.
+Using for instance the results of~\cite{ChampagnatVillemonais2021}, one can checks that this is the case if $\kappa$ is bounded and if there exist constants $C_1>0,C_2>0,\eta_0>0,n_0\geq 0$ such that, for all $x\in\mathbb Z_+^d$ satisfying $|x|\geq n_0$,